NeuroBench/neurobench/docs/tutorials/tutorial_neurobench.dvs.rst

    # this is the network we will be using in this tutorial
    from neurobench.examples.dvs_gesture.CSNN import Conv_SNN

 To get started, we will load our desired dataset in a dataloader.
-Note that upon initializing the dataset, the preprocessing can be applied to the dataset, avoiding the need for further preprocessing in the benchmark itself.
+Note that upon initializing the dataset, several preprocessing methods can be applied to the dataset itself, avoiding the need for further preprocessing in the benchmark itself.

 .. code:: python

    test_set = DVSGesture("data/dvs_gesture/", split="testing", preprocessing="stack")
    test_set_loader = DataLoader(test_set, batch_size=16, shuffle=True, drop_last=True)

 Next, load our model and wrap it in the corresponding NeuroBench wrapper.
 At the time of writing this tutorial, (V1.0) snnTorch is the only supported framework, therefore, we will wrap our snnTorch model in the SNNTorchModel() wrapper.
+Note that any framework based on PyTorch can be wrapped in a TorchModel() wrapper, and the neuron layers can be added with add_activation_module().

 .. code:: python